Shannon Fentiman: Child safety

 In September 2016, the State Opposition called for Fentiman's sacking as a Minister following a number of deaths of children in foster care or within the child safety system.
 Two months later, an independent review found misconduct and catastrophic failures by her department in relation to the deaths of seven children.
-In response, Fentiman said she still had confidence in her department’s executive staff.
+In response, Fentiman said she still had confidence in her department's executive staff.
 Some two weeks later, it was revealed that three child protection staff had been stood down, and a further nine were subject to disciplinary proceedings following the death of 21 month old Mason Jet Lee in June 2016.
 The child died with injuries from head to toe after being released from hospital just three months earlier.

-In 2016 Fentiman announced "zero tolerance" drug testing for parents "where there is any suspicion of drug use", with particular reference to amphetamines.
+In 2016, Fentiman announced "zero tolerance" drug testing for parents "where there is any suspicion of drug use", with particular reference to amphetamines.
 Fentiman stated that parents would be required to consent to an Intervention with Parental Agreement before undergoing testing.

-In 2017 Fentiman announced the hiring an additional 300 Child Safety Staff members to address understaffing issues.
+In 2017, Fentiman announced the hiring an additional 300 Child Safety Staff members to address understaffing issues.
 At the time, Queensland had the highest rate of child deaths of any state in Australia, and was exceeded only by the Northern Territory.

+During the 2017 Queensland state election, it was revealed that a man with child pornography convictions was employed in her office.
+Fentiman said she was "completely shocked and horrified as everyone else".
+The man had worked there "for less than a month".
+The staffer had been convicted in 2011 for accessing over 60 images.